Da-Scher/tr3ed/CONTRIBUTIONS.md

 - Reference the issue again using `Fixes #<issue-number>` or `Closes #<issue-number>`.
 - Make sure you mark elements of the **Acceptance Criteria** that are completed.
 If some or all elements are not completed, tell us why and why you think the PR should go ahead anyway.
 - Make sure that your code follows our coding style.

+--

+## :necktie: Milestones Formatting

+There probably won't be many people who are making milestones.
+In fact its probably just me.
+But in case someone wants to help me with it here is what I had in mind.
+- **The conclusion comes first** You should immediately explain what should be different after the milestone ends.
+- **Less is More** Do not make sections, do not try to explain logic.
+Keep it less than 160 words.